ignasdamunskis/passive-events-support/README.md

 > Unable to preventDefault inside passive event listener invocation.

+**Don't worry!**
-**But don't worry!** This can be debugged and easilly fixed by just configuring the package!
+This can be easilly fixed by just customizing the package!
 See the **Customization** section below.

 ## Customization

-It is highly recommended to customize and only pass the custom list of events, that seems to trigger the warning, and custom list of prevented event listeners, that should not be marked as passive.
+It is highly recommended to customize and only pass the custom list of events, that seem to trigger the warning, and custom list of prevented event listeners, that should not be marked as passive.
-You can simply do that by passing parameters inside the object:
+To do that, you just need to pass the object eith custom configurations:

 ```js
 // With JS